ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 ### NSX component and port group configuration setting updates
 {: #relnotes_v22-nsx}

 The current release applies the VMware NSX for vSphere 6.3.5 component update.
-For more information about components, see [vCenter Server Bill of Materials](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_bom).
+For more information about components, see [vCenter Server Bill of Materials](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_bom).

-For VMware vCenter Server instances that are deployed in V2.2 or later releases, the NSX and port group configuration settings have changed.
-For more information, see the *NSX and port group configuration settings* section in [vCenter Server Software Bill of Materials](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_bom#nsx-and-port-group-configuration-settings).
+For VMware vCenter Server instances that are deployed in V2.2 or later releases, the NSX and port group configuration settings are updated.
+For more information, see the *NSX and port group configuration settings* section in [vCenter Server Software Bill of Materials](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_bom#nsx-and-port-group-configuration-settings).

 ### New option for DNS configuration
 {: #relnotes_v22-dns}